SusanWendt/review-site-full-stack/readme.txt

 Description:
 Project done at We Can Code IT referencing previous Review Site repository.
 This is my first full stack and pair programming project.
-Uses Java, Spring, JPA, HTML, and CSS.
+Uses Java, Spring Boot, Spring MVC, Spring Initialzr, JPA, SQL DataBase, as wellas Front End languages HTML, and CSS.
-Reviewing work out studios around Columbuswith descriptions and tags all housed in a database.
+Reviewing work out studios around the city with descriptions and tags all housed in a database.

 Tasks
 	[X] Add the following dependencies to build.gradle (or use Spring Initializr to create a new build.gradle)